Selection of lecturers and experts

 • Mag.
 Vera Haider

-Vera Haider started as a research and teaching assistant in the Department of Criminal Law and Criminology at the University of Vienna in 2019.
-She is currently working on her doctoral thesis, which examines the exclusion of judges and other participants in criminal proceedings due to prejudice or bias.
+Until recently, Vera Haider was a research and teaching assistant at the Department of Criminal Law and Criminology at the University of Vienna.
+Currently, she is completing her court clerkship and working on her doctoral thesis, which examines the exclusion of judges and other participants in criminal proceedings due to prejudice or bias.

 • DSA Philipp Hamedl, E MA